Vivado Shift Bug

 checksum = 46535FF

 We then also need to provide a test bench for Vivado that will detect a mismatch between the Verilog simulation and C output.
-This loads the file out.gold.txt
+This loads the file out.gold.txt and checks that the output is equivalent to the current result.

 ./bug_tb.c